-Have your child find things that are their
+Have your child find things that are their favorite color.

-favorite color.

 Continue teaching your child their phone number and address.
 Play "I Spy" for the number 1.

-IL4KIDS to 70138 for FREE parenting tips Pick two books to read today.
+Pick two books to read today.

-Find your Find objects Library Day!
-Find things Visit a Play a Have your child's that rhyme "freeze" child invite a that begin farmers with "pig." game or friend over to with the market. favorite color throughout "Stop and sound of the play. this week.
-Go." letter "T." 16 Fly a kite.
-Practice Count to Practice Explore a Have a 20 Pick a game different writing letters dance party.
-101. for family naming culture! and numbers. game night. opposites, Read and talk like up/down, about it. on/off, etc. Picnic day.
-Count 24 Practice fire 25 Go outside 26 Library Day!
-Make sun tea Take a walk safety: stop, and play or lemonade and count the pennies... count as high drop & roll.
-Hopscotch or together. trees or other Share with a as you can. swing. things you friend. see.
-Draw a 30 31 Good • Bodies Are Cool by Tyler Feder picture of • Ho'onani: Hula Warrior by Heather Gale, Illustrations by Mika Song books your family • The Family Book by Todd Parr for and have • Remarkably You by Pat Zietlow Miller, Illustrations by Patrice Barton your child say four-• Why Am I Me? by Paige Britt, Illustrations by Sean Qualls and Selina Alko the first and and • I Like Myself by Karen Beaumont, Illustrations by David Catrow last names of each five-year • Our Favorite Day of the Year by A. E. Ali, Illustrations by Rahele Jomepour Bell member.
+Find your Find objects 15 Find things Play a Have your Visit a child's that rhyme "freeze" child invite a that begin farmers with "pig." friend over to with the market. favorite color game or throughout "Stop and sound of the play. this week.
+Go." letter "T." Practice writing letters 22 Explore a Fly a kite.
+21 Library Day!
+24 Pick a game Practice Have a 23 26 dance party. different for family naming Count to culture! and numbers. game night. opposites, 101. like up/down, Read and talk about it. on/off, etc. Picnic day.
+Count 28 Practice fire 29 Go outside 30 31 safety: stop, and play pennies...
+Hopscotch or count as high drop & roll. swing. as you can.

-• What I Am by Divya Srinivasan
+- Bodies Are Cool by Tyler Feder - Alma and How She Got Her Name by Juana Martinez-Neal - Say My Name by Joanna Ho, Illustrations by Khoa Le - Remarkably You by Pat Zietlow Miller, Illustrations by Patrice Barton - What Happened to You? by James Catchpole, Illustrations by Karen George - Big by Vashti Harrison - Our Favorite Day of the Year by A. E. Ali, Illustrations by Rahele Jomepour Bell - $\bullet$ $What \: I \: Am \:$ by Divya Srinivasan